 You can try to run without --pick and --everything see what happens.

-After running the command you will also notice a output.txt_summary.html that will show some statistics on the annotation process.
+After running the command you will also notice a output.txt_summary.html that will show some statistics on the annotation process and the results visually (see solution above).
 If you tried running --everything or -e this is a shortcut for the following options:

 This an example of the highput from the TP53 mutation